larathompson/breakthrough-python/README.md

 ## Countries page

 1. Can you change the layout of the countries page?
 Look at the blog page for an example.
+Could you put a country within a container?
 2. Can you add a new language field to the countries page?
 3. Can you filter for another region apart from Europe?